informatics-isi-edu/chaise/docs/viewer/viewer-app.md

 ## Deploying

 You need to deploy both chaise and openseadragon-viewer to make sure viewer app is properly installed.
-The following is going to mention the steps to install both packages:
+The following are the steps to install both packages:

 1. First you need to setup some environment variables.
-The following are the variables and their default values:
+The following are the variables and their default values,

     ```
     WEB_URL_ROOT=/